jxchong-lab/GlobalGenes_RareX_Challenge_2023/README.md

 ## Mehtod
 ### Clean and filter data
+- We call GGRC  dataset 'survey dataset' in our code
 - Ignore cases has no one value
 - Impose a minumum number of cases
 ### Term Frequency(TF) and Inverse Document Frequency(IDF) information (tf/idf)